matteobarbera/mavlab_wiki_fork/Lab-standards.md

 ## Airframes

-First to be said if you develop new contro new airfoild new thins, no need to adher to any airframe standard
+First to be said if you develop new control, new airfoils, other new stuff, no need to adhere to any airframe standard

-But if you use the airframe to perform other control resers or vision base experiment we have
+But if you use the airframe to perform other control research or vision base experiment we have

 * Bebop1
 * Bebop2
 * Mambo
 * Disco
 * Trashcan
-* Crazyfly
+* Crazyfly2

 ## Battery Charging

+Battery charging is obliged to take part only in charging areas.
+In the lab 0.44 we have one, in the Cyberzoo we have one.

 ## Battery Storage

+After your Workweek is over, one *must* put the use batteries in storage mode voltage.
+For this there are several battery storage (de)chargers

 ## Battery Connectors